MichaelOdumosu57/twilio_segment_app/README.md

 # Summary
-* app is a self facing app, if your avaible the call will go through if you are not avaible the call will be blocked you enter your number and you fill the simple interactive app form
+* it is an interactive game that you use with your phone to text directions to the twillio number
-* implements segment, by every interaction you make it gets sent to segment
+* there are 3 eggs once you get all the eggs you have one the game
 ## Features include
 Only members of the project can read the README.md from the ignore folder